Sarah McLaughlin | April 17, 2023

-Last summer, Group Leader Stephanie R. took her students on an EF tour to Spain.
+Last summer, Group Leader Stephanie R. took her students on an EF Spain tour.
 The travelers loved seeing the country’s famous sites—everywhere from the Alhambra in Granada to La Sagrada Família in Barcelona—but (not so) surprisingly, their stop at a small village in the southern area of Andalusia ended up being one of their favorite moments.

 Far from the throngs of tourists in the major cities, the students got the chance to immerse themselves in the town the same way locals would.
 And between the group’s local guide, the kind women who welcomed the students into their homes for lunch, and the other friendly passersby who stopped to say hello, the only things warmer than the village’s sun-soaked streets were the villagers themselves.

 Scroll through the photos below to get a better feel for this heart-warming experience.
-Then, browse our Spain tours to see how you can earn your own place setting at a home-cooked meal in the beautiful Spanish countryside.
+Then, check out EF Spain tours to see how you can earn your own place setting at a home-cooked meal in the beautiful Spanish countryside.
+See other off-the-beaten-path travel destinations here too!

 The EF group hopped on their tour bus in Granada, soon swapping their views of Moorish architecture for an endless panorama of elevated fields and olive trees.
 After climbing higher and higher up, the bus finally arrived at a mountaintop olive oil factory, where the group got to meet their local guide.
 He was a gregarious man who lived and worked in the neighboring village, and explained that almost everyone in the small town was connected to the olive oil industry in one way or another.